 At some point, you will get into an argument or two with your future husband or wife.
 Finding a way to communicate, especially when you are upset, is essential to a strong relationship.
 It will stop you from reacting with pure emotion and potentially saying something that you don’t mean.

-Are you a spender or a saver?
-Pro hint here: financial priorities rarely match up.
-That’s why having a conversation about what you value is so important.
-Are nights out on the town with your friends a priority, or would you prefer saving for a large expense?
-Are you an emergency fund saver, or prefer to wait until you know what you’re going to need to pay?
-Other conversations you should have include student loans, credit card debt, and if you will be combining finances or not.
-There’s no right or wrong way to do finances, but being a team sure does help.
+Do you prefer to spend or save?
+You might find that your financial priorities don’t match up.
+Having a conversation about this in incredibly important.
+Are nights out on the town with your friends a priority, or would you prefer to save for a large expense?
+Other conversations you should have include credit card debt and loans, and if you will be combining your finances.
+There’s no right or wrong way, but working on it together will definitely help.

-Speaking of money, is there something on your bucket list you just have to do?
-For me, I couldn’t live without travelling at least twice a year.
-If not, making a list of items you and your spouse are looking forward to, from children to travel, from to a home to a new job or promotion, setting goals together and separately can help solidify you as a team.
+Is there something on your bucket list you have to do?
+For me, I need to have a holiday at least once a year.
+If not, making a list of items you and your spouse are looking forward to, from children to holidays, will help you thicken as a team.

 By Steve, Herts Wedding Photography.